Need a crash course on Bitcoin layers?

-Simnet vs devnet vs testnet vs mainnet… What are these nets, and why so many?
+Simnet vs. devnet vs. testnet vs. mainnet… What are these nets, and why are there so many of them?
 Mainnet (main network), testnet (test network), devnet (development network), and simnet (simulated network) are terms used to describe different kinds of blockchain networks.
-Read on to learn more about what each network is for and what role they play in your Web3 development journey.
+Read on to learn more about what each network is for and what role they play in your Web3 development.

 Type